Trachelipus rathkii (Brandt, 1833)

-A large woodlouse (up to 15 mm), often slate-grey in colour, with pale areas giving the impression of three thin longitudinal stripes, but females may be attractively marked with orange mottling.
-The combination of five pairs of pleopodal lungs and two flagellal segments distinguish T. rathkii.
+Trachelipus rathkii is a large woodlouse up to 15 mm body length.
+It is often slate-grey in colour, with usually with pale areas giving the impression of three thin longitudinal stripes, but females may be attractively marked with orange mottling.
+The combination of five pairs of pleopodal lungs (see images) and two flagellal segments distinguish T. rathkii from similar species.

 It occurs under stones and dead wood, beneath bark on logs, amongst grass litter, within tussocks and amongst flood debris.
-It is often associated with other ‘large’ woodlice, such as P. scaber and O. asellus, Philoscia muscorum and Armadillidium vulgare.
+On flood plains it may be the dominant species, but elsewhere often associated with other ‘large’ woodlice, such as Porcellio scaber and Oniscus asellus and Philoscia muscorum.

 This summary is based on the detailed account in Gregory (2009).

 Daws, J. (2014) Trachelipus rathkei found in Yorkshire.
 BMIG Newsletter 30: p3.

 Farmer, G. (2021) The discovery of the woodlouse Trachelipus rathkii during 2020 in the Vale of